Mekari Qontak

 Sales Enablement

-Providing sales representatives with the tools and resources they need to sell more effectively, such as product information, case studies, and competitive intelligence.
+Giving sales reps what they need to sell better, like product information, case studies, and competition info.

 Sales Forecasting